-The sites are:
+The Great War Lancaster sites are:

 Lancaster in the Great War: Community Memories: This site takes stories and memories of Lancaster in the First World War.
-It draws on a combination of the Reveille material and the research, memories and artifacts donated by the general public.
+It draws on a combination of the Reveille material and the research, memories and artefacts donated by the general public.

 The Great War Trail App: A self-guided walking tour of Lancaster in the Great War that can be downloaded to your smart-phone or similar device.